kachurovskiy/nanoels/hardware.md

 # Stepper and driver

-I used the following one but most Nema 23 or higher steppers should work.

-- Nema 23 Stepper Motor Bipolar 1.8deg 3.0 Nm 4.2A 57x57x113mm 4 Wires Open Loop
-- DM556Y Driver 1.7-5.6A DC20V~50V

 Cheap drivers like TB6600 are not recommended, they are very rough and noisy.
-DM556 from AliExpress is not very good either, they require reducing acceleration and max speed in the settings or it will lose steps during jogging (`PULSE_DELTA_US` from `7` to `2` and `PULSE_MAX_US` from `2000` to `1500`).
-Generally, paying for a better brand such as "Rtelligent" for open-loop or "STEPPERONLINE" for both open- and closed-loop is worth the money as their drivers work much better than brandless black boxes (smoother and quieter operation).

-It's suggested to run the stepper in the 200 steps mode or 400 if your driver doesn't support full steps.
+For H1 or H2 controllers it's suggested to buy the stepper that supports 200 steps mode.
 Microstepping will lower maximum usable rpm 2x for each microstep increase.
+I can recommend STEPPERONLINE steppers for good price and performance and their drivers usually support 200 step mode.

+For H4 controller it's suggested to use [integrated closed loop motors like these](https://www.aliexpress.com/item/1005005598264428.html).
+They don't support 200 steps mode but H4 can easily run them at 800 steps per revolution.
+They don't need a separate driver, don't heat up and work quetly.
+They do take a but more space than open-loop steppers though.

 ## Stepper power supply

 48V power supply is used on NEMA 23 for maximum power (check your driver max voltage) but 24V might also work for light turning.
+Closed loop motors require less current than open loop ones since they adjust to the load.
+For a lathe like WM210 with NEMA 23 and NEMA 17, 4A power supply would be sufficient.

 ## Stepper mount